akeneo/pim-docs/cookbook/product/query-products.rst

     $pqb
         ->addFilter('family', 'IN', [1, 2])
+        ->addFilter('category', 'IN', [3])
         // filter on sku which is not localizable/ not scopable ->addFilter('sku', 'LIKE', '%akeneo%')
         // filter on name which is localizable, the default locale is used, here 'en_US' ->addFilter('name', '=', 'My product name')
-        // filter on descriptionwhich is localizable and scopable by using 'fr_FR' locale and 'mobile' scope ->addFilter('description', 'LIKE', 'My desc%', ['locale' => 'fr_FR', 'scope' => 'mobile']) ->addFilter('price', '>', '70 EUR')
+        // filter on description which is localizable and scopable by using 'fr_FR' locale and 'mobile' scope ->addFilter('description', 'LIKE', 'My desc%', ['locale' => 'fr_FR', 'scope' => 'mobile'])
+        // filter on price
+        ->addFilter('price', '>', '70 EUR')
+        // filter on metric
         ->addFilter('weight', '<', '1 KILOGRAM');

 Add sorters :